 Heritage Trail

 This grew out of the Charette and, more recently, the Jacob’s Ladder project.
-Chris has had a meeting with the University, Onslow St Audreys School and Brian Lawrence.
-The School have a £50k Grant, part of which could be allocated to this.
-[Is this right? – Steve].
-The initial idea is to have 10 plaques strategically placed to route walkers round the most interesting parts of Old Hatfield, including Mill Green.
+Chris, Margaret and Janethave had a couple of meetings with the University, Onslow St Audreys School GCE and Brian Lawrence.
+Minutes have been circulated.
+The initial idea is to have 10 or so plaques strategically placed to give walkers information about the most interesting parts of Old Hatfield.
 There is some concern that visitors will tend to peer through windows into private houses.
 We will issue a survey asking for members’ views.

-Action: Chris/Ken
+Action: Chris

 Old Hatfield Community Forum